Vicc2008/S3030Pkg/README.md

-# PrimeG2Pkg: UEFI for HP Prime G2 calculator
+# FijiPkg: UEFI for Moto E6s

 I will write a better README later.